akshay1100/Data-Analysis/README.md

 # Data-Analysis
-using R and Machine Learning Techniques
+This repository consists of various code smaples using R and Machine Learning Techniques for Data Analysis.